TareqK/Compiler-Construction-Course/Notes/syntaxAnalysis.markdown

 >
 > else-parte --> ELSE stmt | &lambda;

 Does this solve the ambiguity?
-No, but it helps.
+No, but it helps in removing choices.